123-Abeera/Quotation-Generator-Application/README.md

 2- then OnBoardingScreens will appear

-3- SignUp with Authentication firebase.
+3- SignUp with Authentication firebase

 4-SignIn with Authentication